Noodlewood/swot_coffee_machine/README.md

 In Project dir: `$ npm install`

 To start the project:
-`$ set DEBUG=swot_thing & nodemon ./bin/www`
+`$ npm start`

-Then the protoype is available under `localhost:3000`
+Then the protoype is available under `localhost:3002`

-If you are using XAMPP or similar tools: Make sure the Port 80 is free to use, because of socket-io listens on it.
+If you are using XAMPP or similar tools: Make sure the Port 82 is free to use, because of socket-io listens on it.